gabrielemartins/calculator/README.md

 This project is a calculator that does all the basic operations

+![A dark page with a calculator and a dark-colored display that shows the calculation "thirty two dot five plus sixty nine" in white.
+On the calculation's left, between parenthesis, the number "one hundred and one dot five" in low opacity; below, a box with math basic operations symbols, from left to right: plus, minus, multiply, divide, del, and ce; the last two in uppercase, they represent delete and clear buttons, and those texts are in white with their backgrounds in pink; and below, a box with numbers 0 to 9 plus a dot and equal button.
+All of the numbers and symbols are black, while the buttons are white.](https://i.ibb.co/4MnqnKj/Screenshot-2022-05-14-at-00-21-30-React-App.png "Calculator")

 ## Installation

 I am going to show how to install using npm, so please make sure you have it installed